apache/nuttx/configs/launchxl-tms57004/README.txt

 Status
 ======

+  2015-12-29:
   The basic port to the TMS570 is complete.
-After a few debug attempts, I think I may have damaged my board: The CPU NERROR LED illuminates, JTAG no longer recognizes the part, and can't re-program the FLASH.
+After a few debug attempts, I think I may have damaged my board or at least put it into a state where I can use it:  The CPU NERROR LED illuminates and can't I re-program the FLASH.

+  I was never able to use Code Composer Studio or UniFlash with the board.
+  But I was initially able to load FLASH and debug using a Segger J-Link connected to the board as described below.
+But I think that some of my initial code loads put the TMS570 in bad state (or worse).
+Now the NERROR LED is on.
+When I attempt to problem the FLASH, the J-Link software complains that the CPU is running too slowly and then times out trying to erase the FLASH.

+  I have made several important code fixes since them (some of which might improve this situation).
+But I have been unable to test them.
+At this point I will have to give up on this port OR perhaps order a new card.

 Toolchain
 =========